s183578/41934-Advanced-BIM-Group-22/A5_ProjectReflection/readme.md

 ### Process of developing the tool
 - Did the process of the course enable you to answer or define questions that you might need later for thesis?

-text here
+The process of the course can definitely support the progress in future BIM-related work.
+Wherever the case is to develope smarter tools for BIM use or working with BIM models in general

 - Would you have preferred to have been given less choice in the use cases?

 text here

-- Was the number of tools for the course ok - should we haev more or less? - if so which ones would you leave out?
+- Was the number of tools for the course ok - should we have more or less? - if so which ones would you leave out?

-The amount of tools that was introduced were okay but
+For inexperinced coders as ourselves the amount of tools were really helpful in order for us to start programming and learn about new concepts.
+However some of the topics and tools feel abit rushed which makes it hard to really understand the capabilities of the tool.

 text here

 The process of the course can definitely support the progress in future BIM-related work.
-Wherever the case is to develope smarter tools for BIM use or working with BIM models in general.
+Wherever the case is to develope smarter tools for BIM use or working with BIM models in general
 The freedom and independence in forming our own use case lead to a better result in order to approach our own interests.
 It was a really good idea to have some framework though as the process sometimes seemed a little unclear.
 In general: The freedom is nice, but it definitely helps with some sort of guidience to get in the right direction and develope a tool that fulfills and applies with both the aim and the goal.